augmented-os/augmented-os/docs/architecture/components/task_execution_service/operations/scaling.md

-# Task Execution Layer Scaling
+# Task Execution Service Scaling

 ## Overview

-This document describes the scaling characteristics and strategies for the Task Execution Layer Service.
+This document describes the scaling characteristics and strategies for the Task Execution Service Service.
 It covers horizontal and vertical scaling approaches, load balancing, resource requirements, and performance considerations at different scales.

 ## Scaling Dimensions

-The Task Execution Layer can scale across multiple dimensions:
+The Task Execution Service can scale across multiple dimensions:

 1. **Task Volume**: Number of tasks processed per time unit
 2. **Task Complexity**: Computational requirements of individual tasks